uk1601/LLM_Benchmarking_Application/README.md

 ### Metrics Dashboard:
 - Visualize performance metrics, including model accuracy, response quality, and interaction history.

-Here's an updated README section with instructions for installing Poetry before continuing with the rest of the setup steps:

----

 ## Project Installation Guide

 ### Prerequisites